 The good news is you will only be on Teacup Trail for 0.4 miles until you reach a trail crossroads with Thunder Mountain Trail.

 You can actually see Keyhole Cave as a tiny rounded hole carved into a distant red rock mountain from the parking lot and Teacup Trail sign marker (pictured above).

-The hike up Teacup is flat and easy, and Sedona’s red rock scenery becomes more and more impressive with every step.
+The hike up Teacup is flat and easy.
+Sedona’s red rock scenery becomes more and more impressive with every step.